MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 1. Restart the server

-For more information about the network requirements for the connector server, see [Get started with Application Proxy and install a connector](application-proxy-add-on-premises-application.md).
+For more information about the network requirements for the connector server, see [Get started with application proxy and install a connector](application-proxy-add-on-premises-application.md).

 ## Maintenance